marijnh/Eloquent-JavaScript/11_async.md

 {{index "routing"}}

-An alternative approach is to set up a way for messages to hop from node to node, until they reach their destination.
-The difficulty with that is that it requires knowledge about the layout of the network.
+An alternative approach is to set up a way for messages to hop from node to node until they reach their destination.
+The difficulty with that is it requires knowledge about the layout of the network.
 To send a request in the direction of a faraway nest, it is necessary to know which neighboring nest gets it closer to its destination.
 Sending it in the wrong direction will not do much good.

-Since each nest knows about only its direct neighbors, it doesn't have the information it needs to compute a route.
-We must somehow spread the information about these connections to all nests.
-Preferably in a way that allows it to change over time, when nests are abandoned or new nests are built.
+Since each nest knows only about its direct neighbors, it doesn't have the information it needs to compute a route.
+We must somehow spread the information about these connections to all nests, preferably in a way that allows it to change over time, when nests are abandoned or new nests are built.